Skip to content

 Deep exhaustion:

-The exhaustion associated with ME/CFS goes beyond normal tiredness.
-It is deep-seated, persistent, and cannot be easily alleviated by rest.
+The fatigue associated with ME/CFS goes beyond normal tiredness.
+It is deep-seated, persistent and not easily relieved by rest.

 Cognitive impairment: